-The board meets on the third Tuesday of each month at 6:30 p.m. in the college Public Service Building to set policy for the college.
-There are no meetings in August and December.
-Meeting dates are subject to change due to scheduling conflicts.
+The board meets on the third Tuesday of each month at 6:30 p.m. in the college Public Service Building to set college policy.
+There are no meetings scheduled in August and December.
 For information, contact the Board Secretary at 850-718-2201.

-Ryals (Vice Chair)
+Ryals

-Causseaux
+2019-2020 Vice Chair